lac-dcc/jotai-benchmarks/docker/readme.md

 # What you need

 You need to install docker on your machine.
-You can take a look at in [docker site](https://docs.docker.com/desktop/install/linux-install/) site on how to install it.
+You can take a look at in [docker website](https://docs.docker.com/desktop/install/linux-install/) on how to install it.

 # Run the Dockerfile